 Understanding Your Profession’s Intersection with Compensation Laws

 Whether you’re a railroad worker, farm laborer, or federal employee, understanding how your profession intersects with workers’ compensation laws is essential to safeguard your rights and interests.

 All injured employees — whether regular employees or casual employees — should benefit from the compensation systems we have in place.

 Talk to a Workers’ Compensation Lawyer in Georgia for Free Today

-It’s normal to have a lot of questions about workers’ compensation coverage.
-Although your employer should make it clear that benefits are available, they may fail in this duty.
+It’s normal to have many questions about workers’ compensation coverage.
+Although your employer should clarify that benefits are available, they may fail in this duty.
 If you need help with your claim, contact John Foy & Associates today.

 With more than 20 years of experience, we know what it takes to win cases.
-We’ll give you a FREE consultation to go over the details of your claim and discuss your options.
-To get started with your FREE consultation, call us at (404) 400-4000 or contact us online.
+We’ll give you a FREE consultation to review your claim details and discuss your options.
+To get started with your consultation, call or contact us online.